calroc/Thun/docs/Compiling_Joy.rst

     source = compile_('foo', stack_effects[0])

-All Yin functions can be described in Python as a tuple-unpacking (or "-destructuring") of the stack datastructure followed by building up the new stack structure.
+All Yin functions can be described in Python as a tuple-unpacking (or “-destructuring”) of the stack datastructure followed by building up the new stack structure.

 .. code:: ipython2